Tongaat Hulett

-Tongaat Hulett is an agriculture and agri-processing business, focusing on the complementary feedstocks of sugarcane and maize.
-The company had its origins on the North coast of KwaZulu-Natal, specifically the town of Tongaat (now oThongathi).
-The company was formed as a result of a merger between the Tongaat Sugar Company founded by Edward Saunders and Hulett's Sugar founded in 1892 by Liege Hulett.
+Tongaat Hulett is a South African agriculture and agri-processing business, focusing on the complementary feedstocks of sugarcane and maize.
+Headquartered in oThongathi, KwaZulu-Natal, Tongaat Hulett was founded in 1892.

+The company was formed as a result of a merger between the Tongaat Sugar Company and Hulett's Sugar.
 Company stock is listed on the Johannesburg Securities Exchange.
 Its core businesses are sugar, starch and property management.

-In the 2014/15 season, 1.314 million tons of sugar were produced.
+The company is the largest producer of white refined sugar in South Africa.
+It operates three sugar mills in SA, with a capacity of over 4.8 million tons per year.
+Sugar cane is provided to Tongaat Hulett by around 18,000 independent growers.